thevgergroup/ipy-compare/README.md

 # ipy-compare

-`ipy-compare` is an interactive tool designed for use in Jupyter notebooks, enabling users to visually compare rows and columns of a DataFrame.
+`ipy-compare` is an interactive tool designed for use in Jupyter notebooks and Google Colab, enabling users to visually compare rows and columns of a DataFrame.
 Ideally used for tagging or for labeling data in a pandas DataFrame.

 ## Features